silvialohrmann/editorial/about.md

 So, even though I knew this first registered text needed a lot of work, a first milestone had been reached.
 Nevertheless, if I wanted to be published (or self-published), I had to learn to write professionally.

-First things first, and having done a great deal of research, I decided to jump into a translation course, the best I could find here in Buenos Aires (yes, I was raised in Argentina, and born, in 1969).
+Having done a great deal of research, I decided to jump into a translation course, the best I could find here in Buenos Aires (yes, I was raised in Argentina, and born, in 1969).

 I started studying English-Spanish Literary Translation At Lenguas Vivas “Juan Ramón Fernández," and got almost halfway through my degree.
 At the time, I found it was the best way of learning to write properly[^2], both in Spanish and English.
 Because, against all good advice, I have always enjoyed writing my narrative in English.